imjoseangel/sandbox/kubernetes/netdebug/README.md

 nslookup www.example.com
 ```

-The answer will looks like:
+The answer will look like this:

 ```shell
 Server: 8.8.8.8